-Hanging-type air fresheners can cause permanent discoloration when they contact vehicle interior surfaces.
+Hanging-type air fresheners can cause permanent discoloration when they contact vehicle surfaces.
 Place the air freshener in a location that allows it to hang free and not contact an interior surface.
+Carefully read and follow the manufacturer's instructions before using the air freshener product.

-Liquid-type air fresheners typically clip on the vents.
+Liquid-type air freshener products typically clip on the vents.
 These products can cause immediate damage and discoloration when spilled on interior surfaces.

-Carefully read and follow the manufacturer's instructions before using the air fresheners.
+Carefully read and follow the manufacturer's instructions before using the air freshener product.